Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 As subjects go, photographing hands are often overlooked as subjects.
 That’s a shame because a person’s hands and the gestures they create can tell us so much about them.
 You can create some of your most compelling images by telling a story.
 Hands are a great tool to understand a story.

 We immediately understand the gestures we see, but sometimes they can be hard to define.
 Quite simply, the gesture is the movement of the body to express an idea or meaning.
-It isn't limited to hands, but I tend to find hands to demonstrate some of the most recognizable gestures after facial expression.
+It isn’t limited to hands, but I tend to find hands to demonstrate some of the most recognizable gestures after facial expressions.

 Whether she’s defending herself or preparing to attack, who doesn’t recognize a sense of danger from the gesture in her hands?

 Body painters have a very unique relationship with their models.
-They can't do their work without the trust of the model and it can develop into a very strong bond between them.
+They can’t do their work without the model’s trust, which can develop into a very strong bond between them.
 I took this photo of Australian body painter Lynne Jamieson as she painted her model, Kelly Virgona.
 Of all the photos of her work that I shared with her, this is the one that touched her the most.
-Here's the note she shared with me after the show.
+Here’s the note she shared with me after the show.